heseltime/heseltime.github.io/pages/rDai.md

 ![Semester II](image-23.png)

+#### Target

 Actually, I already know I am doing my Practical Work Component this semester, so that already breaks with the ideal ...

 ![Seminar II in Practice, with Practical Work, no Symbolic AI (Already Done)](image-22.png)

-Also Symbolic AI (now called Knowledge Representation and Reasoning) was already completed in Pre II.
+Also Symbolic AI (now called Knowledge Representation and Reasoning) was already completed in Pre II: so, in other words, shooting beyond ideal here, for my target.

 ### Semester III (**Target Final Semester**)/Winter (2024/2025)